gantoreno/iris/README.md

 To create a network and view its architecture, use the example code below and place it inside `src/main.cpp`:

--   `Network` is the neural network engine.
+-   `Network` is the neural network engine, the constructor receives a vector of `iris::Layer`.
--   `{3, 2, 3}` is the topology vector, defines each layer for the neural network.
+-   `iris::Layer` specifies a new layer, where `3`, `2` and `3` are the ammount of neurons inside each layer.
 -   `setInput()` adds the input to the network, where `{0, 1, 3}` is the input vector.
 -   `setTarget()` sets the expected output, where `{3, 2, 4}` is the output vector.
 -   `feedForward()` executes a single feed-forward action to process the input.